-Many of Dr. Natalie Goodman’s patients walk in for general dentistry, dental crowns, or cosmetic dentistry.
+Many of Dr. Jessfor Baugh’s patients walk in for general dentistry, dental crowns, or cosmetic dentistry.
 Many for routine checkups and cleanings.
 And most really want to know if they are brushing correctly.
 Having patients come for treatment and leave with questions answered—from which toothpaste to buy to proper tools and techniques—is our business.
 At The Lewisville Dentist, we are all about educating our patients.
 Sometimes life is as easy as 1-2-3.

 1 Soft Bristle Toothbrush

 Gentle brushing will accomplish the same results as hard bristle brushing without abrasive damage to gums and gum lines.
 There is never a good reason to use hard or medium bristle toothbrushes.
 Better yet, wet the soft bristle toothbrush to be sure the bristles are flexible before brushing.

 2 Minutes of Brushing and Flossing

 Split the mouth into fourths and spend a good 30 seconds in each quarter.
 Hit the chewing surfaces, the inside surfaces, the outside surfaces, and gently massage the gums.
 Be sure to pay attention to the far side of the back tooth that is never visible but can collect food and allow cavities to begin.
 Take two minutes to floss after brushing in the evening to remove any remnants the toothbrush couldn’t coax out and to clean any build-up.
 You have approximately 32 teeth and 32 gaps to floss clean.
 Two minutes should do the trick, but adding an extra minute for good measure can’t hurt.